SMART Goals: Meaning, Examples, Template and How to Write Them

 - Space for reflection on what went well, what you need to adjust, and what next step you will take

-To write your smart goal setting targets, you can use this ready-to-use template / worksheet in a .DOC format.
+To write your SMART goals, you can use this ready-to-use template and worksheet in .DOC format.

 SMART goals become even more powerful when they are not used on their own, but are linked to other development tools.
 This creates a connection between overview, direction, planning, and follow-up.
 This helps readers not only to formulate individual goals, but also to guide their personal and professional development as a whole.